What is mpox?

-Monkeypox is a rare disease caused by infection with the monkeypox virus.
-Monkeypox virus is part of the same family of viruses as variola virus, the virus that causes smallpox.
-Monkeypox symptoms are similar to smallpox symptoms, but milder, and monkeypox is rarely fatal.
+Monkeypox is a rare disease caused by infection with the mpox virus.
+Mpox virus is part of the same family of viruses as variola virus, the virus that causes smallpox.
+Mpox symptoms are similar to smallpox symptoms, but milder, and mpox is rarely fatal.

 - Muscle aches and backache

 - A rash that can look like pimples or blisters that appears on the face, inside the mouth, and on other parts of the body, like the hands, feet, chest, genitals, or anus.

 - The rash goes through different stages before healing completely.
 The illness typically lasts 2-4 weeks.

 Sometimes, people get a rash first, followed by other symptoms.
 Others only experience a rash.

 Symptoms usually appear one to two weeks after infection.

 - Mpox can spread to anyone through close, personal, often skin-to-skin contact, including:

 - Direct contact with mpox rash, scabs, or body fluids from a person with monkeypox.